wcarthur/runwrf/README.rst

 RUNWRF
 ======

 Job scripts for running WRF and pre/post-processors on NCI Facility
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This branch holds the job scripts used to execute WRF and the pre-processing and post-processing stuff on the NCI Facility.
+This repository holds the job scripts used to execute WRF and the pre-processing and post-processing stuff on the NCI Facility.

 They are by and large PBS job scripts, which may call additional bash, Python, GrADS, etc. scripts to do the work.
 I use these to link in additional files required at run time (e.g. lookup tables, namelists, other input stuff).
 I also generally try to avoid running the model code in the directory where the code lives - I prefer to keep the model output separate from the code base.